gregory-villmann/Auto365-Prisma/README.md

 * Make sure that your Node.js version is v18.12.1 or newer
     * You can verify your Node version by running `node -v` in cmd :)
-* Also verify that you have Sqlite installed on your computer

 1. In project root run `npm install` to install dependencies
 2. Then run `npx prisma generate`, to generate the prisma schema